Hungbth2000/tm_msl_serialization/source/MySeProject/Documentation/ML22_23-10_ImplementSerializationofTemporalMemoryLearningSample.md

 6. [Changed Files](#changed-files)

 ## Introduction
-In this project, serialization and deserialization methods for Predictor class were implemented.
+In this project, serialization and de-serialization methods for Predictor class are implemented.

-- Serialization method:<br/>
+- Serialize method:<br/>
   	Serialize all the objects in Predictor class (Connections, CortexLayer, HtmClassifier), and save them to an output text file.
-- Deserialization method:<br/>
+- Deserialize method:<br/>
-  	This method takes the previous serialized text file as an input, and recreate an instance of Predictor class with the previous data.
+  	This method takes the previous serialized text file as an input, and recreates an instance of Predictor class with the previous data.
 All the objects in the new Predictor instance are created with previous data.

 The predictor which is the result of MultiSequenceLearning is serialized and deserialized using the implemented methods for serialization within Predictor class.
 To verify the implementation of the project, both the normal predictor and the serialized predictor were used to make prediction.
 The prediction results of both predictors are checked, and compared,  which were found to be identical.